 TMS therapy has proven to be successful in individuals with treatment-resistant depression.
 Learn more about the safety and side effects of TMS therapy and how NeuroStar TMS therapy may help alleviate your symptoms.

 TMS stands for transcranial magnetic stimulation.
 It is a non-invasive procedure that uses magnetic fields to stimulate areas of the brain known to be involved in mood disorders.
-The FDA approved TMS therapy in 2008, and it is now approved for depression, depression-related anxiety, and as an adjunctive therapy for obsessive-compulsive disorder (OCD).
+The FDA cleared TMS therapy in 2008, and it is now approved for depression, depression-related anxiety, and as an adjunctive therapy for obsessive-compulsive disorder (OCD).

 NeuroStar TMS therapy does not require surgery or implanted devices.
 Unlike electroconvulsive therapy (ECT), it does not carry the risks of memory loss nor purposely trigger seizure activity.

-A full treatment cycle for TMS therapy typically includes an 18-minute session five times each week for seven weeks.
 Treatment sessions do not require anesthesia or sedation, so you can leave immediately afterward and go about the remainder of your day.

 Clinical trials have demonstrated that less than 5% of people who received NeuroStar TMS therapy did not complete the treatment cycle because of side effects.
 The most common side effects reported are temporary pain or discomfort underneath the TMS treatment coil or near the site that occurs during therapy.